Wendy Darling: Relationships

 In the original novel and the 1953 Disney movie, Wendy has an easy relationship with her mother, Mary Darling.
 Her relationship with her father, George Darling, is more difficult as he is always serious and does not like Wendy telling stories to her brothers that he considers childish, threatening to move Wendy to her own room.
 However, Wendy and her father do love each other and when Wendy comes back from Neverland, she seems to have a better understanding of her father.

 Wendy and her brothers, John Darling and Michael Darling, to whom she tells stories, have a good relationship.
 She shows great concern for them and is very protective of them.
 In the 1953 cartoon movie, she makes John and Michael realize that they need their real mother and persuades them to return home after their adventures in Neverland.

 Wendy believes in Peter Pan and shares his stories with her brothers every night.
 When Wendy and Peter meet for the first time, she begins to care about him too.
 Romantic feelings between them are hinted at, but never articulated.
 In the 2003 film, the feeling is mutual and Wendy shows her love when she gives Peter a hidden kiss in order to save him from Captain Hook.
-They also have a special moment in the cartoon sequel to the 1953 film, Return to Neverland, when Peter and a grown-up Wendy are reunited for the first time in years and they share a final goodbye together.
+They also have a special moment in the 2002 cartoon sequel to the 1953 film, Return to Neverland, when Peter and a grown-up Wendy are reunited for the first time in years and they share a final goodbye together.
 Wendy's reaction to seeing him implies she may still harbour feelings towards him.
 In Hook, an elderly Wendy hints she still has feelings for Peter (who has grown up and married her granddaughter, Moira), expressing surprise and possibly disappointment that he never stopped her wedding from happening.

 The name Wendy

-The first name Wendy was very uncommon in the English-speaking world before J. M. Barrie's work and its subsequent popularity has led some to credit him with "inventing" it.
-Although the name Wendy was used to a limited extent as the familiar-form of the Welsh name Gwendolyn, it is thought that Barrie took the name from a phrase used by Margaret Henley, a five-year-old girl whom Barrie befriended in the 1890s, daughter of his friend William Henley.
+The first name Wendy was very uncommon in the English-speaking world before J. M. Barrie's work, and its subsequent popularity has led some to credit him with "inventing" it.
+Although the name Wendy was used to a limited extent as the familiar form of the Welsh name Gwendolyn, it is thought that Barrie took the name from a phrase used by Margaret Henley, a five-year-old girl whom Barrie befriended in the 1890s, daughter of his friend William Henley.
 She called Barrie her "friendy-wendy", which she pronounced as "fwendy-wendy".
-She died at the age of five and was buried, along with her family, in Cockayne Hatley.
+She died at the age of five of meningitis and was buried, along with her family, in Cockayne Hatley.

 In Great Britain, South Africa, New Zealand and Australia, children's playhouses are commonly known as Wendy houses.